revaturelabs/interviewquestions/Python/Python-Datatypes/Set.md

 ---

-9.How to iterate over the set of elements?Write a code for that.
+9.How to iterate over the set of elements?
+Write a code for that.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>
 	<blockquote>

-- To iterate over set in python we can use any loop.
+- In python, to iterate over set, we can use any loop.

 i)using for loop